Building a stronger America

 The most important recognition of BP’s supplier diversity work comes from the suppliers themselves.
 Here’s how Robert Valdes, of Valdes Engineering, puts it: “The supplier diversity team has been stewarding our company throughout the years, and this has led to our entry into other areas of BP.
 It’s been a major game changer for us.
 We were between 50 and 100 people at the time we started working with BP in 2003.
 Today, we have between 180 and 200 employees, with no fewer than 50 employees who are fully dedicated to BP projects.
 The economic impact to our employees and our company has certainly been significant.”

 For more than six decades, BP has supported science, technology, engineering and math (STEM) education programs across America.
-The company has donated around $65 million to STEM initiatives since 2012 alone, which reflects BP’s broader commitment to expanding economic opportunity, developing a highly skilled workforce, and inspiring the next generation of innovators.
+The company has donated nearly $70 million to STEM initiatives since 2012 alone, which reflects BP’s broader commitment to expanding economic opportunity, developing a highly skilled workforce, and inspiring the next generation of innovators.

 In 2015, BP partnered with the Association of Science- Technology Centers to launch the Energy Education Initiative, a program aimed at training and equipping STEM teachers.
 It also joined the Million Women Mentors project, a campaign designed to help young women learn more about STEM careers.
 Both in 2015 and in 2016, Victory Media ranked BP No. 1 on its list of STEM Jobs Approved Employers.

 BP is proud to support American military personnel both during and after their time in uniform.
 In 2015, the company won the Secretary of Defense Employer Support Freedom Award, which is the highest recognition the U.S. government gives to employers for supporting workers serving in the Guard or the Reserve.